 Nipple reduction is commonly performed during a breast reduction procedure, so that the size of the nipple will match the new size and shape of the breast.
 Larger nipples often create a matronly or older appearance, although it commonly occurs after breastfeeding or in naturally large breasts.
 A reduced nipple size can help create an overall youthful appearance to the breast, and helps maximize the aesthetic results of a breast reduction or breast lift procedure.

 It is important for patients to realize that the nipple and the areola are not the same thing.
 The nipple is the projected part of the breast, while the areola is the darker pigmented skin that surrounds the nipple.
 Many patients undergoing nipple reduction may also seek areola reduction in order to achieve their desired results.

 “Dr. Ganchi is not only very skilled – she has a wonderful bedside manner and, let’s face it, this matters!
 Her office staff is terrific and the office, in general, is calm, comforting and spotless.
 I would recommend her highly to anyone!”

-Your Nipple Surgery will be performed in Pedy Ganchi, MD surgery center located in Ridgewood, NJ
+Your Nipple Surgery will be performed in Pedy Ganchi, MD surgery center located in Paramus, NJ